-- R-10 allows single-unit living in a detached house and two-unit living in an attached house or townhouse with a minimum lot size of 4,000 square feet.
-Multi-unit living is also allowed in a townhouse or apartment. - 2.
-Smaller minimum lot sizes are permitted as part of a compact development. - 3.
+- R-10 allows single-unit living in a detached house, or tiny house, and twounit living in an attached house or townhouse with a minimum lot size of 4,000 square feet.
+Multi-unit living is also allowed in a townhouse or apartment.
+Smaller minimum lot sizes are permitted as part of a compact development. - 2.
+Smaller lot sizes as part of a conservation development or cottage court are allowed in exchange for preserving common open space. - 3.
 Smaller lot sizes as part of a conservation development or cottage court are allowed in exchange for preserving common open space. - 4.
-Dimensional standards, maximum density, and allowed uses may be modified for the R- 10 district within the TOD overlay to enable transit-oriented development.
+Dimensional standards, maximum density, and allowed uses may be modified for the R- 10 district within the TOD overlay to enable transitoriented development.